-The CIP is aligned with Government policy, statutory requirements and corporate objectives.
+The CIP is aligned with government policy, statutory requirements and corporate objectives.
 It reflects the priorities and targets of the NSW Government's NSW 2021 Plan, the Sydney Metropolitan Strategy, and the Centennial Parklands Plan of Management 2006-16.

-In 2013-14 the Parklands successfully delivered a diverse range of projects jointly funded by NSW Government, the Parklands and the Foundation.
+In 2014-15 we successfully delivered a diverse range of projects jointly funded by NSW Government, the Parklands and the Centennial Parklands Foundation.
 These are shown below: